Future-Origins/futureorigins.org/_pages/profiles.md

   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
   - align: right
-    image: prof_pic.jpg
+    image: adam_pic.jpg
     content: about_einstein.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info: >
       <p>Northern California</p>
   - align: left
-    image: prof_pic.jpg
+    image: adam_pic.jpg
     content: about_einstein.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info: >
       <p>Northern California</p>
 ---